RedisLabs/redislabs-docs/content/rs/references/cli-utilities/crdb-cli/crdb/list.md

 aliases:
 ---

-`crdb-cli crdb list` shows a list of all Active-Active databases.
+Shows a list of all Active-Active databases.

 ```sh
 crdb-cli crdb list